arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ![Arcus Education training videos](media/training_videos.png)<!-- style = "border: 1px solid rgb(var(--color-highlight)); max-width: 800px; margin-right: 2rem; margin-bottom: 2rem;"-->

 Beneath the lab environment links, you will see a list of training videos available.
 These step through everything you need to get started in your lab.
 If you are new to Arcus, you will likely find most of your questions answered in these training videos.
 We **urge** you to watch all of the videos.
-This will take about an hour of your time but we think that it is time well spent.
+This will take about two hours of your time but we think that it is time well spent.
 Even if a topic doesn't seem applicable to you, please watch the associated video -- we aim to make them short and general.

 <div style = "clear: both"></div>